-His live solo shows are highly entertaining nights of musical genius.
-They're a stunning mix of world music, inspired instrumental virtuosity and passion, with a strong Celtic theme.
+His live solo shows are highly entertaining flights of musical genius.
+They're a stunning mix of world music, inspired instrumental virtuosity, strong Celtic themes and real passion.

 Originally from Broadstairs in Kent and of Irish descent, Tim honed his style learning from his guitarist father Richard and listening to Ed Boyd, Steve Cooney and Django Reinhardt.
 He has lived in Ireland and now resides in Perthshire, Scotland where he is based with his family.

-Tim’s most recent tours and gigs have taken him over the Atlantic to Canada & the U.S and to appearances at Celtic Colours Festival in Cape Breton, previously with Brendan Power and with his own Tim Edey Collective.
+Tim’s most recent tours and gigs have taken him over the Atlantic to Canada & the USA, and to appearances at Celtic Colours Festival in Cape Breton, previously with Brendan Power and also with his own Tim Edey Collective.